TimothyVD/pyideas/README.md

 pyideas is a python package for (simple) model optimisation, confidence calculations, and optimal experimental design.

+Most useful information can currently be found in examples.
+If you would have issues, please use the issues tool, not sure whether I will have time, but feel free to improve the package :-)

 Very short overview of current package capabilities:
 Models
 ------